model-checking/kani-verifier-blog/_posts/2022-12-23-easily-verify-your-rust-in-ci-with-kani.md

 ## How to use the Kani GitHub action

-If you have a [Rust Cargo](https://doc.rust-lang.org/cargo/) project in a GitHub repo, using the Kani CI action is as simple as adding it to your `ci.yaml` file, where `<MAJOR>.<MINOR>` is the version of Kani you wish to use.
+If you have a [Rust Cargo](https://doc.rust-lang.org/cargo/) project in a GitHub repo, using the Kani CI action is as simple as adding it to your `ci.yaml` file.

 To get the latest version, visit the [kani verifier action](https://github.com/marketplace/actions/kani-rust-verifier) on the marketplace, and click on the green “Use Latest Version” button, which will give you a yaml snippet you can paste into your `.yml` file.
 <img src="{{site.baseurl | prepend: site.url}}/assets/images/kani-verifier-action.png" alt="Kani Verifier Action on GitHub Marketplace" />

-For example, for kani 0.17, your `kani-ci.yml` file might look like this:
+For example, for Kani 0.16, your `kani-ci.yml` file might look like this:

 ```yaml
 name: Kani CI